 |Live eye tracking in the dome.||Entering the digital realm.||Raising the bar in surround live eye tracking.||Body tracking with advanced motion capture.||Science in stereo.|

-You can find the dome at our Aufnahmestudio und Visualisierungslabor at the northern campus.
+and find it at our Aufnahmestudio und Visualisierungslabor at the northern campus.

 Perception-driven Accelerated Rendering